nonlocal/mandalbiswadip.github.io/_posts/2020-04-01-attention-rnn.md

 This is a generic attention layer that can be put between any two layers where input is in the form of sequenes.

-Now, how does it apply to seq2seq models, MT in particular?
+Now, how does it apply to seq2seq models, MT, in particular?

 For MT, one little change reproduces the attention model mentioned in the above paper.
 In the above figure, the blue $h1$ is an encoder hidden state, hence $c1$ self-attention context vector.
-If instead of encoder hidden state, we had the _decoder_ hidden state $h1$, then we could get the same attention model described in the paper.
+If instead of encoder hidden state, we had the _decoder_ hidden state $s1$, then we would get the same attention model described in the paper.

 ### Attention for MT